Thanks for your interest in writing for the Typsy blog

 - Industry experts with advice that is relevant for our audience (restaurateurs, HR and training experts, eLearning experts, marketers, consultants, etc.)

-- Venues with an exciting new concept (for example see our interview with Australia's first certified gluten free restaurant)
+- Venues with an exciting new concept (for example see our interview with Australia's first certified gluten-free restaurant)

-If you would like to explore partnership opportunities
+In you would like to explore partnership opportunities

 If you feel like your content is perfect for Typsy, email our content team at firstname.lastname@example.org with your pitch.